 Staff retention and risk avoidance have top priority.
 With currently around 800 employees and a clearly defined business focus, the Metzler Group has a low-risk corporate structure.
 This is reflected in the personal liability of the partners and restrictive policy on own-account trading and lending as well as in the avoidance of disproportionately high risk positions – leading to a uniform and transparent remuneration system for the entire Group.
 This remuneration system is embedded in the business and risk strategy and therefore has a long-term focus.

-Metzler is not defined as a major institution within the meaning of Section 17 of the German Remuneration Ordinance for Institutions (IVV) due to the Group’s aforementioned principles (in particular its risk-conscious business orientation), the size of the Group, and its average balance sheet total in the past three years.
-Therefore, it has, in accordance with Section 17 Paragraph 3 IVV, refrained from identifying risk takers, i.e. employees whose activities have a significant impact on the risk profile.
+According to the German Remuneration Ordinance for Institutions (IVV) and due to Metzler’s aforementioned principles (in particular its risk-conscious business orientation), its size, and its average balance sheet total in the past three years, Metzler is not required to identify risk takers, i.e. employees whose activities have a significant impact on the risk profile.